CosmWasm/docs-deprecated/docs/05-actor-model/01-idea.md

 ## The problem {#problem}

 Smart contracts can be imagined as sandboxed microservices.
-Due to SOLID principles it is valuable to split responsibilities between entities.
+Due to SOLID principles, it is valuable to split responsibilities between entities.
-However, to split the work between contracts themselves, there is a need to communicate between them, so if one contract is responsible for management group membership, it is possible to call its functionality from another contract.
+However, to split the work between contracts themselves, there is a need to communicate between them, so if one contract is responsible for managing group membership, it is possible to call its functionality from another contract.

 The traditional way to solve this problem in SW engineering is to